Analytic theory of shear localization in amorphous solids confined by Couette geometry

-The points to stress as a summary are the following: (i) We show that the displacement field that results from the stress drop in a sheared ductile amorphous solid can be computed analytically from a theory that takes into account the topological charges that decorate the displacement field when plastic events are important. (ii) The theory, which employs Lagrangians that are expanded up to quadratic order (i.e., providing linear theory for the displacement field), is applicable to quasi-static shear since each step is small and the background accumulated stress is divergence-less.
+{\bf Conclusion:} The points to stress as a summary are the following: (i) We show that the angle averaged displacement field that results from the stress drop in a sheared ductile amorphous solid can be computed analytically from a theory that takes into account the topological charges that decorate the displacement field when plastic events are important. (ii) The theory, which employs Lagrangians that are expanded up to quadratic order (i.e., providing linear theory for the displacement field), is applicable to quasi-static shear since each step is small and the background accumulated stress is divergence-less.
 It will not be appropriate when a large shear is imposed in one step. (iii) In principle one can find shear localization close to the rotating disk or in the bulk.
-In our quasi-static simulations the largest stress drops tended to localize in the bulk rather than near the boundary. (iv) In brittle materials, we expect to observe a sharp shear band associated with the yielding of the material, and this is an instability that requires a nonlinear extension of the present theory.
+In our quasi-static simulations the largest stress drops tended to localize near the boundary rather than in the bulk. (iv) In brittle materials, we expect to observe a sharp shear band associated with the yielding of the material, and this is an instability that requires a nonlinear extension of the present theory.
 We propose that adding quartic dipole term ($P^\alpha P^\beta P^\gamma P^\delta$) to the present Lagrangian, will be sufficient to predict and explain the creation of shear bands.
-Needless to say, this extension goes beyond the scope of this Letter, and will be reported in a later publication.
+Needless to say, this extension goes beyond the scope of this paper, and will be reported in a later publication.

 {\bf Acknowledgments: } We thank Jin Shang for interesting discussions.
+Y.F. acknowledges funding from the China Postdoctoral Science Foundation (Grant No. 2025M784261), and the National Natural Science Foundation of China (Grant Nos.
+12547175 and 22193032).
 IP acknowledges that this work was carried out in part at the Sino-Europe Complex Science Center, North University of China, Taiyuan, Shanxi 030051, China.
 Thanks to Profs.
 Guiquan Sun, Xiaofeng Luo, for helpful discussions.
 Y.J. acknowledges funding from Wenzhou Institute (Grant WIUCASICTP2022).